-The 2020 Equity Incentive Plan (the "2020 Plan") was approved by the Board of Directors and the Company's stockholders and became effective on July 29, 2021.
-The Board of Directors, or a committee thereof, is authorized to administer the 2020 Plan.
-The 2020 Plan provides for the grant of incentive stock options ("ISOs") within the meaning of Section 422 of the U.S. Internal Revenue Code of 1986, (the "IRC") as amended, to employees, and for the grant of non-statutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance awards and other forms of awards to employees, directors and consultants and any affiliates' employees and consultants.
-The number of shares initially reserved for issuance under the 2020 Plan was 4,200,000, which automatically increases on January 1 of each year for a period of 10 years, beginning on January 1, 2022 and continuing through January 1, 2031, in an amount equal to 5% of the total number of shares of common stock outstanding on the last day of the immediately preceding year, or a lesser number of shares determined by the Board of Directors no later than the last day of the immediately preceding year.
-The maximum number of shares of common stock that may be issued upon the exercise of ISOs under the 2020 Plan will be 13,000,000 shares.
-On January 1, 2023, the shares reserved for issuance was increased by 1,227,257 shares.
-As of March 31, 2023, 2,355,050 shares were available for grant pursuant to the 2020 Plan.
+The Amended and Restated 2023 Equity Incentive Plan (the "2023 Plan") was approved by the Board of Directors and the Company's stockholders and became effective on June 15, 2023.
+The Board of Directors, or a committee thereof, is authorized to administer the 2023 Plan.
+The 2023 Plan provides for the grant of Incentive Stock Options ("ISO") within the meaning of Section 422 of the Internal Revenue Code ("IRC") as amended, to employees, and for the grant of non-statutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance awards and other forms of awards to the Company's employees, directors and consultants and any Company affiliates' employees and consultants.
+The number of shares initially reserved for issuance under the 2023 Plan was 7,400,000, which automatically increases on January 1 of each year for a period of 10 years, beginning on January 1, 2024 and continuing through January 1, 2033, in an amount equal to 5% of the total number of shares of common stock outstanding on the last day of the immediately preceding year, or a lesser number of shares determined by the Board of Directors no later than the last day of the immediately preceding year.
+The maximum number of shares of common stock that may be issued upon the exercise of ISOs under the 2023 Plan is 41,000,000 shares.
+As of September 30, 2023, 6,860,524 shares were available for grant pursuant to the 2023 Plan.